Ghost Typing Your Way to Hollywood

 // MARK: - Animation

-func startTextAnimation() {
+private func startTypingAnimation() {

 animationTimer?.invalidate()

-var typingAnimationLabelQueue = [firstTypingLabel, secondTypingLabel, thirdTypingLabel]
+let typingAnimationLabelQueue = [firstTypingLabel, secondTypingLabel, thirdTypingLabel].compactMap { $0 }

 for typingAnimationLabel in typingAnimationLabelQueue {